 For now, let’s focus on the show-stopping fact that sustained success using social selling methods begins with executive management support.
 Don’t invest in tools or training without it.

 Social selling is not a replacement for the current sales practices you have in place.
 Nor, is it a replacement for a sales methodology in which you may have invested.
 Rather, it’s complementary to your current sales processes.

-Your sales team is already using phone and email as outreach channels with their prospects.
+Your sales team is already using cold calling using the phone and email as outreach channels with their potential customers.
 A report from XANT.ai shows that when reps add one or two communication channels, their engagement rate with prospects increases by a whopping 400%!
 This means, when reps use social selling practices to engage on LinkedIn ® , or send a personalized video, they increase their chance of creating more sales conversations.

 Social selling is the modern way of finding, engaging and connecting with decision makers and those who influence them.
 By using an omni-channel approach to prospecting, reps increase their chances of increasing engagement rates from an average of less than 10%, to over 40%.
 More sales conversations generate more opportunities, which leads to more closed-won deals.

 The modern buyer needs a modern seller to provide information and guidance throughout the buying journey.
 Buyers are harder to reach because they are busy conducting their own research and discussing their requirements with internal stakeholders.